 If you’re looking for amazing recipes featuring mushrooms, you’ll want to try my To-Die-For Hungarian Mushroom Soup and this Easy Mushroom Stroganoff.

 Mushrooms.
 Don’t you just love them?
-I definitely get on a mushroom kick at the first sign of fall.
+I get on a mushroom kick at the first sign of fall.

 This mushroom side dish recipe will also have your guests thinking they are dining in a gourmet restaurant without paying the high prices.
 Easy and delicious – what could be better than that?

-Mushrooms last 4-7 days in the refrigerator.
+Mushrooms will last 4-7 days in the refrigerator.

 You don’t want to wash or soak your mushrooms because they are porous and will absorb the water.
 It will make them taste watery.